Virtual College and Arabian Child deliver innovative safeguarding training in Middle East

 Virtual College is an expert in online training and won the prestigious ‘learning technologies supplier of the year’ 2016/17.
 The UK's number one provider of online safeguarding solutions, it first started developing online safeguarding learning resources in 2006 to provide a cost effective route to accelerate education and training around awareness of child abuse.

 Virtual College has developed over 40 safeguarding and child protection courses that range from ‘Awareness of Child Abuse and Neglect’ to ‘Children’s and Young People’s Development’.
+These safeguarding courses span a wide range of industries and job roles, and are designed to facilitate businesses and organisations delivering on their compliance obligations, as well as to initiate and maintain excellent safeguarding policy.

-Mrs Samia Kazi, CEO of Arabian Child, commented:”We are pleased to be able to tap into the learning technology and child protection expertise Virtual College has developed over a long period.
+Mrs Samia Kazi, CEO of Arabian Child, commented: “We are pleased to be able to tap into the learning technology and child protection expertise Virtual College has developed over a long period.

 “This innovative solution will help us deliver effective, economical training rapidly to a large group of learners.”